-- Verify that the unit is completely and properly installed with ductwork connected. - 2.
-Verify that all construction debris is removed, and that the filters are clean. - Verify that all electrical work is complete and properly terminated. - Verify that all electrical connections in the unit control panel and compressor terminal box are tight, and that the proper voltage is connected. - Verify all nameplate electrical data is compatible with the power supply. - 6.
-Verify the phase voltage imbalance is no greater than +/- 4%. - 7.
-Verify that gas piping is complete and leak tight. - Verify that the shutoff cock is installed ahead of the furnace, and that all air has been bled from the gas lines. - 9.
-Manually rotate all fans and verify that they rotate freely. - 10.
-Verify all fasteners on the fan assemblies are still tight. - 11.
-Verify that the evaporator condensate drain trap is installed and that the drain pan is level. - 12.
-If unit is curb mounted, verify that the curb is properly flashed to prevent water leakage. - Before attempting to operate the unit, review the control layout description to become familiar with the control locations. - 14.
-Review the equipment and service literature, the sequences of operation, and the wiring diagrams to become familiar with the functions and purposes of the controls and devices. - Verify that the crankcase heaters are operating.
-These should operate for at least 24 hours before starting the compressors. - Determine which optional controls are included with the unit.
+- 1. Verify that the unit is completely and properly installed with ductwork connected. - 2.
+Verify that all construction debris is removed, and that the filters are clean. - 3.
+Verify that all electrical work is complete and properly terminated. - Verify that all electrical connections in the unit control panel and compressor terminal box are tight, and that the proper voltage is connected. - 5.
+Verify all nameplate electrical data is compatible with the power supply. - Verify the phase voltage imbalance is no greater than +/- 4%. - 7.
+Manually rotate all fans and verify that they rotate freely. - 8.
+Verify all fasteners on the fan assemblies are still tight. - 9.
+Verify that the evaporator condensate drain trap is installed and that the drain pan is level. - 10.
+If unit is curb mounted, verify that the curb is properly flashed to prevent water leakage. - 11.
+Before attempting to operate the unit, review the control layout description to become familiar with the control locations. - 12.
+Review the equipment and service literature, the sequences of operation, and the wiring diagrams to become familiar with the functions and purposes of the controls and devices. - 13.
+Verify that the crankcase heaters are operating.
+These should operate for at least 24 hours before starting the compressors. - 14.
+Determine which optional controls are included with the unit.

-NOTE: If desired, you can significantly reduce all MicroTech 4 internal control timers by the changing the entry under keypad menu Main Menu\Commission Unit\ Timer Settings\Startup,Recirculate = (from 180s to 60s min where 60s is the number of seconds you want the unit to operate with fast timers).
+NOTE: If desired, you can significantly reduce all MicroTech internal control timers by the changing the entry under keypad menu Main Menu\Commission Unit\Timer Settings\Startup,Recirculate = (from 180s to 60s min where 60s is the number of seconds you want the unit to operate with fast timers).